Skip to content

 New Canadians: technology ownership and use

 With a country that is more diverse than ever before, understanding how ethnicity impacts technology use and media consumption is a key component of any media plan.
-According to the 2016 Census, over one-fifth (21.9%) of Canada's total population were foreign-born and this number has been steadily increasing since the 1950s.
+According to the 2021 Census, almost one-quarter (23%) of Canada's total population were foreign-born and this number has been steadily increasing since the 1950s.
 This continued growth in ethnocultural diversity in Canada combined with increasing consumer fragmentation poses an ongoing challenge for brands as they struggle to personalize communication and stand out from competitors.

 MTM Newcomers survey overview